limabrena/uavnoma/README.md

 - Installation:

-	To install this implementation locally, open the project folder in your terminal and run:
+	To install this implementation locally, open the project folder `power-allocation-UAV-NOMA-two-users` in your terminal and run:

 		$ pip install . --user